ajitjohnson/imsig/README.md

 `imsig (exp = exp, r = 0.7)`

-This function returns a table of the relative abundance of immune cells across samples.
-They are ordered by the relative abundance of T cells.
+This function returns a table of the relative abundance of immune cells across samples and ordered based on the relative abundance of T cells.
 If you would like to plot the results you could export the results or use the inbuilt function,

 `plot_abundance (exp = exp, r = 0.7)`